Orange Alternative: Beginnings

-The beginnings of the Orange Alternative are in a student movement called the Movement for New Culture created in 1980 at the University of Wrocław.
-It is in that year that Waldemar "Major" Fydrych, one of the movement's founders, proclaims the Socialist Surrealism Manifesto, which becomes the ideological backbone behind a gazette known as "The Orange Alternative".
-Seven out of the total fifteen issues of this gazette appear during student strikes organized in November and December 1980 as part of the Solidarity upheaval.
-The first number is edited jointly by Major Waldemar Fydrych and Wiesław Cupała (a.k.a.
-"Rittmeister") simply with an idea to have fun.
-The editors treat the strike and the surrounding reality as forms of Art.
-For the ensuing numbers, the editorial committee is joined by Piotr Adamcio, known as "Lieutenant Pablo", Andrzej Dziewit and Zenon Zegarski, nicknamed "Lieutenant Zizi Top".
-Although its avantgarde character, according to the student strike organizers, was a threat to the "higher aims of the strike", and notwithstanding attempts by the strike committee to censor it, the gazette became rapidly very popular among the students.
+The beginnings of the Orange Alternative were in a student movement called the Movement for New Culture created in 1980 at the University of Wrocław.
+In that year that Waldemar "Major" Fydrych, one of the movement's founders, proclaimed the Socialist Surrealism Manifesto, which became the ideological backbone behind a gazette called "The Orange Alternative".
+Seven out of the total fifteen issues of this gazette appeared during student strikes organized in November and December 1980 as part of the Solidarity upheaval.
+The first number was edited jointly by Major Waldemar Fydrych and Wiesław Cupała (a.k.a.
+"Rittmeister") simply with the aim of having fun.
+The editors treated the strike and the surrounding reality as forms of Art.
+For the ensuing numbers, the editorial committee was joined by Piotr Adamcio, known as "Lieutenant Pablo", Andrzej Dziewit and Zenon Zegarski, nicknamed "Lieutenant Zizi Top".
+Although its avantgarde character, according to the student strike organizers, was a threat to the "higher aims of the strike", and notwithstanding attempts by the strike committee to censor it, the gazette rapidly became very popular among the students.